Imagine March: Storied Stories

 Writers choose their first line from a long list.
 First come, first served, and no repeats; once a first line has been claimed, it’s removed from the list.

-Once the list of writers and their first lines have been established, I go back and randomly assign first lines as last lines to each writer and they write the scene they imagine happens between the lines.
+As soon as the list of writers and their first lines has been established, I go back and randomly assign first lines as last lines to each person and they write the scene they imagine happens between the lines.